Skip to content ↓

 Beth graduated with a BA (Hons) in History from Cambridge University, specialising in Class, Identity and Politics of Inter-War Britain.

-After graduating she became a Head of House at a state school in Northampton, leading on the pastoral development of 150 students from years 7-13.
+After graduating, she became Head of House at a state school in Northampton, leading the pastoral development of 150 students from years 7-13.
 Beth is a TeachFirst Ambassador.
-She completed her History PGCE at The Crest Academies with University College London, Institute of Education (UCL IOE) where she moved into a role driving the provision of University access for the more able.
+She completed her History PGCE at The Crest Academies with University College London, Institute of Education (UCL IOE), where she moved into a role driving the provision of university access for the more able.
 She then went on to train teachers in Harrow for TeachFirst, before completing her Masters in 'Education Leadership' in 2016 from UCL IOE.
-Beth joined Pinner High School in September 2017, as Head of Year 8, leading on the development of her year group and with a focus to bring history to life.
+Beth joined Pinner High School in September 2017, as Head of Year 8, leading on the development of her year group and with a focus on bringing history to life.

 Beth loves to travel and explore different places to find out more about their history, and trying out new recipes from her travels when she gets home.